-Keratoconus is a common disease that occurs in approximately 1 in 750 Americans.
+Keratoconus is a common disease that occurs in approximately 1/2000 Americans.
+(USA data, AJO, 1986).
 In this condition, the cornea becomes weak, progressively thinner, and irregular in shape which can cause high levels of astigmatism.
 Instead of a normal, relatively round shape resulting in clear vision, the cornea in keratoconus can become cone shaped.
 This can interfere with the ability to see clearly.
 Often keratoconus patients first require glasses, then contact lenses, and, if the condition progresses to a severe level, a corneal transplant may be required.

 What is astigmatism?

 Astigmatism means that the front surface of the eye (the cornea or clear window in front of the eye) is less round and more irregular in shape so the image won’t focus clearly on the retina in the back of the eye.
 This can result in poor vision and glare.

 Normal corneas have crosslinks between its collagen fibers that keep it strong and able to retain its normal shape.
 In keratoconus, the cornea is weak with too few cross-links or support beams.
 This weakened structure allows the cornea to bulge outwards.
 The cross-linking procedure adds cross-links or “cross beams” to the cornea, making it more stable and preventing further progression of keratoconus These new cross-links help strengthen the cornea which stops the thinning process and further loss of vision.
 CXL works by adding “crossbeams” between the weak layers of the cornea in keratoconus eyes.